DrakeLambert/ProgrammingBootcamp/Lesson 1/Programming Bootcamp - Variables, Conditionals, And Loops 1.0.md

 Because we had so little time during our meeting, I think it would be worth it to learn some other basics online.
 In this way, we can tackle bigger challenges as a group.

 I am linking the [Microsoft C# tutorial series](https://docs.microsoft.com/en-us/dotnet/csharp/quick-starts/index).
-I would like you to read the three folowing sections:
+I would like you to read the three following sections:

 - Interpolated strings
 - List collection
-- Introduciton to classes
+- Introduction to classes

 [https://docs.microsoft.com/en-us/dotnet/csharp/quick-starts/index](https://docs.microsoft.com/en-us/dotnet/csharp/quick-starts/index)